About Toscalix

 toscalix management model

-• Autonomy is a requirement towards mastery.
+• Autonomy is a prerequisite for achieving mastery.